THE HISTORY OF MECCA | home

 (URL) Historical fact intermingled with "tradition"

 Muhammad's followers present links to publications like Encyclopedia Britannica, with claims that it proves that Abraham and Ishmael built the Kaaba, or that Mecca existed prior to the 4th century AD.
 Part of the reason for their being deceived is that many publications misleadingly intermingle Islamic so-called "tradition", with matters of Muhammad-era and later historical record, rather than creating a separate category for the completely unhistorical Islamic "tradition" that was all created and put to the pen in the 7th to 10th centuries without reference to any actual historical record that preceded the 6th century AD.

 Wikipedia has the excuse of being vulnerable to any vandal that creates a login, but is it asking too much to expect more care to be exercised, by publications that promote themselves as being authoritative sources of factual information, that even proclaim hollow unctuous platitudes such as "truth matters"?
 Yet because they lump fact and created "tradition" together, under the category of "History", it creates a false illusion of Islamic tradition being historical record.
 This exceedingly unscholarly approach is misleading, even though most publications carefully couch any references that suggest a pre-4th century AD Mecca or Kaaba, with qualifiers like "According to Islamic tradition...." or "According to legend....".
-Yet because historical fact and Islamic "tradition" are intertwined under the heading of "history" in these severely compromised publications, young students and others with limited capacity for critical thought or those that are predisposed to believe unhistorical Islamic fables, fail to notice that those "qualifiers" are in effect disclaimers that if anything suggest an absence of historicity.
+Yet because historical fact and Islamic "tradition" are intertwined under the heading of "history" in these severely compromised publications, young students and others with limited capacity for critical thought or those that are predisposed to believe unhistorical Islamic tales, fail to notice that those "qualifiers" are in effect disclaimers that if anything suggest an absence of historicity.
 In the end such articles wind up as little more than exercises in mind control, whether intended or not.